Vanuatuan cuisine: Traditional foods

+For feasts, a dish called bunya or bunia is prepared by wrapping meat, vegetables and coconut milk in a bundle of banana leaves and steaming it with hot stones or an underground oven.

 Modern Vanuatu cuisine

-During the French-British colonial times, there was an influx of migrated groups of people from other countries, some of which were also French and British colonised countries.
-Some of these groups were from Vietnam, Wallis & Futuna, Fiji, China, New Zealand, Australia and European expats.
-The migrated populations tended to live in the capitals of Vanuatu, e.g. Port Vila and Luganville, and hence introduced foreign foods such as French breads, Vietnamese spring rolls, known as 'Nems' and fried doughnuts, known as 'gateau huit' (deep fried and shaped into the number '8', or the infamous 'local bread').
+During the French-British colonial times, there was an influx of migrated groups of people from other countries, some of which were also French- and British-colonised countries.
+Some of these groups were from Vietnam, Wallis and Futuna, Fiji, China, New Zealand, and Australia; others were European expatriates.
+The migrated populations tended to live in the capitals of Vanuatu, such as Port Vila and Luganville, and hence introduced foreign foods such as French bread, Vietnamese spring rolls known as nems, and fried doughnuts, known as gateau huit (deep-fried and shaped into the number '8').

-The legacy of these migrated populations have remained in modern-day Vanuatu cuisine and continue to be popular, in the country's now Independent state.

-The booming tourism industry, has also contributed to the rise in Western food bars and restaurants that can be found in the nation's urban areas.
-Common western foods such as 'Chicken and Chips', or 'Pizza', and Asian common recipes such as 'Fried Rice' and 'Stir-Fried' meat dishes, can be found in many restaurants but are considered a costly-luxury food item in the local's diet.
+The booming tourism industry has also contributed to the rise in Western food bars and restaurants in the nation's urban areas.
+Common Western foods such as chicken and chips and pizza, and Asian cuisine such as fried rice and stir-fried meat dishes, can be found in many restaurants but are considered a luxury in the locals' diets.

 With the ever-increasing migration from regional/local islands into the urban capital in the nation, many people have left behind the way of living off the land as they settle in rented-dwellings in crowded suburbs.
 With only little land for farming and agricultural sustenance, on top of the demands of modern working-life, many urban dwellers turn to convenient food products e.g. canned processed foods, to feed their households.
 The introduction of foreign, processed products have also been identified as a contributing factor to the rise of Non-communicable disease.

 There are not many large land animals that have been domesticated for food.
 The pig is a sacred animal in tradition and is usually eaten in significant feasts and events.
 It is thought to have been brought to the land from various older migrations, like the Lapita people, with poultry.
 Cows and goats were introduced by earlier European colonists, but cattle has become a growing export industry for the nation.
 Beef and poultry have been part of the household diet.

+Tusker beer, launched in 1989, has become a popular symbol of Vanuatu identity.